 I delivered a talk about ransomware risks for businesses at an industry event last year.
 Since then, awareness of ransomware has grown due to a number of high profile outbreaks around the world.
 This has lead to the same types of questions from customers that I got at the end of my talk last year.
 One of the questions is whether cloud storage services like OneDrive for Business can prevent ransomware attacks.

 As with may security-related questions, the answer is not a simple one.
 As consultants are fond of saying, “it depends”.
 Mitigating the risk of ransomware is not as simple as just using OneDrive for Business to store files.
 However, the capabilities of OneDrive for Business might help you in a recovery scenario.
 As Microsoft themselves wrote in a blog post on dealing with ransomware:

 OneDrive for Business can be used as a protection mechanism against ransomware.
 If your organization utilizes OneDrive for Business, OneDrive will allow you to recover files stored in it.

-So OneDrive doesn't prevent ransomware attacks, but in the event of an attack you can use OneDrive to restore previous versions of files.
+So OneDrive itself doesn't prevent ransomware attacks, but in the event of an attack you can use OneDrive to restore previous versions of files.
 The version history feature of OneDrive only supported Office file types until recently.
 Microsoft announced last month that version history has been extended to all file types.

 Yes, you will probably be able to restore your files after an attack, but you did nothing to reduce the likelihood of the attack in the first place and will still suffer the downtime while you go through the recovery process.